jenninglim/recursion-schemes-in-DSL/Report/new_report.md

     morphisms*.

-Morphisms can be thought of as special functions between objects that preserves its structure satisfying associativity, composition and the existence of an identity for every object.
+Morphisms can be thought of as special functions between objects that preserves associativity, composition and the existence of an identity for every object.
 Because of this, many category theorists believe that the morphisms are of greater importance than objects because they reveal the true underlying structure.